Pittsburg State University Sexual Assault Nurse Examiner Grant Program

 Clinical

 Once the RN or APRN finishes the didactic portion, they will be assisted to find a preceptor to continue the clinical portion.
-There are Clinical courses offered through KU Med quarterly, and Hays Medical Center offers a yearly clinical course each spring, May 16-17, 2024.
+There are clinical courses offered quarterly through KU Med and annually in the spring through Hays Med.

 Calendar of Events